HKPolyU-UAV/ReinforcementLearningPlatform/README.md

 # TODOs
 - [ ] Add D4PG algorithm (maybe)
-- [ ] Add more demos for DPPO2
+- [x] Add more demos for DPPO2
-- [ ] Add a new environment: UGVObstacleAvoidance (This environment has already been integrated into our [ReinforcementLearning](https://github.com/ReinforcementLearning-StudyNote/ReinforcementLearning), but we just haven't rewrite it yet.)
+- [ ] Add a new environment: UGVObstacleAvoidance (This environment has already been integrated into our [ReinforcementLearning](https://github.com/ReinforcementLearning-StudyNote/ReinforcementLearning), but we just haven't rewritten it yet.)